OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

     sudo ./quartus-0.0-0.02iofs-linux.run
     ```

-5. Install Quartus Patches 0.11 patch (PCIe), and 0.19 patch (Ethernet Subsystem).
-All required patches are provided in the **Assets** of the OFS FIM Release Tag: [https://github.com/OFS/ofs-agx7-pcie-attach/releases/tag/ofs-2023.2-1](https://github.com/OFS/ofs-agx7-pcie-attach/releases/tag/ofs-2023.2-1)
+5. Install Quartus Patches 0.13 patch (Generic Serial Flash Interface IP), 0.21 patch (PCIe).
+All required patches are provided in the **Assets** of the OFS FIM Release Tag: [https://github.com/OFS/ofs-agx7-pcie-attach/releases/tag/ofs-2023.3-1](https://github.com/OFS/ofs-agx7-pcie-attach/releases/tag/ofs-2023.3-1)

 6. Verify that patches have been installed correctly.
 They should be listed in the output of the following command.